Daily reconciliation file that details the transaction information created when a vendor or provider processes a payment.

 A program designed to help fleet drivers locate and save on lodging expenses while using their existing Comdata fuel cards.
-Drivers are gauranteed a minimum of 20% off the lowest published rates of any hotel in the Comdata Hotel Network, which contains over 12,000 locations.
+Drivers are guaranteed savings off the lowest published rates of any hotel in the Comdata Hotel Network, a network of locations.

 Comdata ICD Certification Program

 A self-learning tool within the ICD Resource Center, which contains eLearning videos and quizzes on several ICD features.
 This program is intended to increa customer knowledge on ICD and self-service.